-The last time you were on a live chat, did you get an immediate answer to your question, or were you asked to drop your email address so they can get back to you later?
+The last time you were on a live chat, was your question answered immediately, or did you have to leave an email address and wait for them to get back to you?

-It’s annoying when you need an instant answer to your query but you can’t get it.
-It’s disappointing.
-You will either leave for other brands or send the email and expect a reply soon—which often takes more than 48 hours.
-How sad?
+It’s very annoying when you need a quick answer but you can’t get it.
+You may leave to find other brands, or perhaps you’ll send an email, expecting a prompt reply — but end up waiting 48 hours.
+How disappointing.

-According to Econsultancy, 79% of consumers say they prefer live chat functions because they don't have to wait on hold.
-They prefer to get their questions answered immediately.
+According to Econsultancy, 79% of consumers say they prefer live chat functions because they don't have to wait on hold and get their questions answered immediately.